 dec – invisible decrease https://www.youtube.com/watch?v=OUBbOZ1Ennk

 Hdc dec – half double crochet decrease.
-It’s the same as the invisible decrease except use the half double crochet stitch
+It’s the same as the invisible decrease except using the half double crochet stitch

 inc – increase (2 stitches in the same stitch)